 I always prefer to shop local and use local farmers.
 If you don't have that option for buying your grains, let me share a few of my favorites.

-Azure Standard is a co-op I am loving lately.
+Azure Standard is a co-op I have been loving lately.
 They carry just about any grain you can imagine and have deliveries across the US!
-Farm Fresh Wheat is my source for soft winter wheat.
-Einkorn Wheat is a great farm for einkorn.
+Farm Fresh Wheat is my source of soft winter wheat.
+Einkorn Wheat is a great farm for Einkorn.
 Bluebird Grain Farms also carried einkorn, plus great rye I love and emmer.
 Barton Springs Mill is a company out of Texas that carries some cool varieties of heritage grains.
 They are pretty new to me, but have loved them so far!